+What's considered as possession, sales, or distribution of unlawful drugs?
 That has to do with somebody who is in possession of or who is moving or selling a drug that has been listed as illegal.
 Cocaine, heroin, ecstasy and methamphetamine have all been determined by the government to be illegal to possess and dangerous to human life.
 Therefore, if anybody is caught in possession of those, moving those or trying to sell those particular drugs, they will be prosecuted.

 The concept of drug trafficking has to do with people who are moving illegal drugs throughout the United States or into the United States from another country.
 The trafficking aspect of it has to do with people who are making big money selling drugs in America.
 The authorities use all sorts of technology, including wiretaps and phone taps in order to detect individuals who are selling and making huge money in California related to drugs.

 If it is a large volume of drugs, then it will be prosecuted by the federal government.
 There are many mandatory minimum sentences that can apply where the person will serve a minimum of 5, 10, 15 or 20 years in federal prison at 85%.
 So, that's usually where we see the biggest numbers as far as sentencing goes.
 At the state level, people who are selling drugs or in possession of weapons related to drugs are the ones that the authorities are really targeting in trying to send to prison and give very harsh punishments to.

 A number of propositions have been passed in California to try and help people who are just possessing and using drugs.
 That help may be in the form of rehabilitation or just not treating the possession of the drugs for personal use as serious as they once did.

-Are There Any Alternative Programs Available To Drug Offenders In California?
+Alternative Programs for Drug Offenders In California

 There are drug courts for people who are really immersed and addicted to drugs, and there are diversionary programs that allow more casual users to avoid conviction.
 There is a concept of deferred entry of judgment where you do a six-month program.
 If you are clean for 18 months, they will completely dismiss the case.

 You want that attorney to be able to evaluate everything and decide what the best program is for you, and how to get you the best possible result.
 The people who are going to have problems getting into programs and who are going to be going to prison are the ones who are involved in serious drug sales or trafficking, have weapons or are doing things that the authorities view as destructive to the society.

 For more information on Drug Offenses In California, a free initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (213) 374-3952 today.
+Get the information and legal answers you are seeking by calling (213) 542-0979 today.